fergiemcdowall/search-index/docs/API.md

-NOTE: if the documents that the index returns are very different to the corresponding documents that are indexed, it may make sense to use the `doNotStoreRawDocs` flag when indexing.
+NOTE: if the documents that the index returns are very different to the corresponding documents that are indexed, it may make sense to use the `doNotStoreRawDocs` flag when indexing (making indexing slightly faster), and instead add them with `PUT_RAW` afterwards.